thaliproject/Thali_CordovaPlugin/README.md

    * from ThaliTest\plugins\org.thaliproject.p2p\sample\android\www copy the content
    into ThaliTest\www (replaces index.html with index.html adds sample.js into the js folder,
    and also adds app.js to the jxcore folder)
+   NOTE: If you are trying to run the story -1 test then you need to copy ThaliTest/plugins/org.thaliproject.p2p/test/sockettest.js to ThaliTest/www/jxcore.
+You also need to add a call to the test you want into ThaliTest/www/jxcore/app.js.
 6. Add Node.js modules into the app
    * go to www\jxcore\ folder and run "npm install" (there is package.json file specifying which modules are needed to be installed)